How to Make the Best Smashed Potatoes

 When I was a kid, a popular discussion topic was, “If you were marooned on a desert island and could only have one ______ (fill in a category here), what would it be?”

-When the category was “food” my pick was always (and probably still is) the potato.
-Of course in my childhood vision of desert island life, there were all the fixin’s as well, like butter, sour cream, and chives.
+When the category was “food,” my pick was always (and probably still is) the potato.
+Of course, in my childhood vision of desert island life, there were all the fixings, like butter, sour cream, and chives.

 And probably some onions for hash browns.
 And maybe half and half or cream for mashed.
 You get the picture.

-Needless to say, I am a potato person.
-That’s one of the reasons I readily embraced the “Whole 30” diet a couple of years ago, because potatoes are allowed, and not just sweet potatoes.
+I am a potato person.
+That’s one of the reasons I readily embraced the “Whole 30” diet a couple of years ago because: potatoes are allowed, not just sweet potatoes.

-When we make potatoes of any kind, we tend to make extra so we can repurpose them for breakfast: think roasted potatoes with poached egg on top.
+When we make potatoes of any kind, we tend to make extra to repurpose them for breakfast: think roasted potatoes with a poached egg.
 Yum.

 Peruvian Potatoes

-Tangentially, one of the many cool things we learned when we traveled to Peru six years ago was that there are around 4,000 varieties of potatoes, many of them readily available in the open-air markets in Lima, Cusco, etc. The displays of potatoes were of artistic construction, each row perfectly stacked with due consideration given to the rainbow of potato colors.
+One of the many cool things we learned when we traveled to Peru six years ago was that there are around 4,000 varieties of potatoes, many readily available in the open-air markets in Lima, Cusco, etc. The displays of potatoes were of artistic construction, each row perfectly stacked with due consideration given to the rainbow of potato colors.

 A Request For Smashed Potatoes

-By the time our kids left home for college, I figured I had served them every possible potato dish known to humankind.
+When our kids left home for college, I figured I had served them every possible potato dish known to humankind.
 But as with so many things, once you unleash your kids into the world, they bring back all sorts of new ideas, even regarding potatoes.
-When my daughter came home for the holidays this year, she had a hankering for “smashed” potatoes.
+When my daughter came home for the holidays this year, she longed for “smashed” potatoes.

-Though she never had this at our house, because I had never heard of it, I nonetheless had a clear notion of what it must be, along with a lack of curiosity to inquire further.
+Though she never had this at our house because I had never heard of it, I had a clear notion of what it must be and a lack of curiosity to inquire further.
 So I conjured up a “smashed” potato dish that, much to my daughter’s chagrin, bore no resemblance to what she had in mind.
 So much for trying to please…..

-No biggie, and REALLY worthy of the aforementioned hankering.
-Super easy, super delicious, and pretty much would go with anything.
+No biggie and it's REALLY worthy of the desire above.
+It's easy, delicious, and pretty much would go with anything.
 (We had ours with lobster rolls – think “variation-on-a-french-fry-theme.”)

 Step-By-Step Instructions

 Here’s what we did: we pulled as many potatoes out of the drawer as we thought we would eat, plus a few more for that poached egg breakfast referenced above.
 For us, that was three medium potatoes per person.
-We had Yukon Golds in our drawer but you could use pretty much any variety.
+We had Yukon Golds in our drawer, but you could use any variety.

 After cleaning them to get the dirt off the skins and the eyes off the potatoes, we put them in a pot, covered them with water, and set them on the stove to boil.